Northampton County Courthouse Historic District

-The Northampton County Courthouse Historic District is a nine-acre historic district in Northampton County, Virginia.
+The Northampton County Courthouse Historic District is a nine-acre historic district in Northampton County, Virginia, United States.
 The district is listed on the National Register of Historic Places.
 Three buildings are located on the property: A courthouse and a clerk's office (both dating to 1731), and a prison (dating to 1814).
 The buildings house documents dating back to 1632.
 It is included in the Eastville Historic District.

 History

-The courthouse was constructed by John Marshall, a Founding Father of the United States, in 1731 at the cost of 50,000 pounds of tobacco.
+The courthouse was constructed by a John Marshall, in 1731 at the cost of 50,000 pounds of tobacco.
 Built in Flemish bond style, the brick building measured approximately 35 feet by 23 feet.
 The Clerk's Office was built adjacent to the courthouse.
 It features diagonally-battened door fastens and an unusual assortment of variously sized paving stones.

 The building remained in use through 1795, when another courthouse was constructed nearby.
 It was then turned into a storehouse for a rent of $1 per year, on the condition that the new lessee would fund a new roof for the building.